aminbeigi/Feedback-Form/README.md

 </p>

 ## Description
-Feedback-Form is a full-featured web application created using the Flask framework in python.
+Feedback-Form is a full-featured web application created using the Flask framework in Python.
-After gathering user data Feedback-Form will email configured participants the results.
+After gathering user data Feedback-Form will email configured participants the data.

 ## Requirements
 * Python 3.8.2+